v-lab-gpu/Titanic_Survival_Analytics_Predictive_Modeling_Pipeline/README.md

 ## 📄 License

-This project is available under the MIT License — feel free to fork, adapt, and build on it.
+This project is available under the MIT License, feel free to fork, adapt, and build on it.

 ---